microsoft/ignite-learning-paths/mod/mod20/03-prep-paas.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+> **IMPORTANT** Note that there can only be two instances of the Azure Database Migration Service per subscription and region.
+If you hit this limit, you will get an error during the deployment below.
+If that happens, you will need to delete the whole resource group, and then deploy again using another subscription, or another region.

 ## II.
 In the template page, enter the following information:

 - Subscription: Select the subscription in which the resources should be deployed.